An $\mathrm{\textit{ab-initio}}$ effective solid state photoluminescence by frequency constraint of cluster calculation: Introduction

 \section{Introduction}

 The creation and control of coherent single photons is an important step towards building next generation quantum technology.
-Photons represent an optimal controllable quantum system since they can encode quantum information that interacts minimally with the environment,~\cite{Kok2007} and can be easily transported and manipulated with free space and integrated photonic circuits.~\cite{Bogdanov2017} Traditional single photon sources based on spontaneous parametric downconversion are probabilistic in nature and therefore must be heralded or post-selected, severely limiting the scalability of photonic quantum technology.~\cite{Eisaman2011} Solid state systems, and in particular defect centres in nanomaterials, are a promising architecture for developing deterministic single photon sources.~\cite{Aharonovich2016} These sources however, are generally limited by decoherence due to large coupling to vibrational states, which remains one of the biggest challenges in generating and collecting high quality photon emission from defect centres in nanomaterials.~\cite{Albrecht2014} The existence and energy of photon emission is observed experimentally in the photoluminescence (PL) spectrum, which is, therefore, used to investigate existing and discover new potential sources of single photons. \textit{Ab-initio} calculation of PL can help to predict and explain the electronic and vibrational properties of emitters.
-However, due to the sheer number of parameters required to describe nanoscale systems, a vibrationally resolved PL calculation is a computationally hard task, which limits the accuracy of the results and the size of the system that can be studied.
+Photons represent an optimal controllable quantum system since they can encode quantum information that interacts minimally with the environment~\cite{Kok2007}. and can be easily transported and manipulated with free space and integrated photonic circuits~\cite{Bogdanov2017}.
+Traditional single photon sources based on spontaneous parametric downconversion are probabilistic in nature and therefore must be heralded or post-selected, severely limiting the scalability of photonic quantum technology~\cite{Eisaman2011}.
+Solid state systems, in particular defect centres in nanomaterials, are a promising architecture for deterministic single photon sources~\cite{Aharonovich2016}.
+These sources however, are generally limited by decoherence due to large coupling to vibrational states, which remains one of the biggest challenges in generating and collecting high quality photon emission from defect centres in nanomaterials~\cite{Albrecht2014}.
+The existence and frequency distribution of photon emission is observed experimentally in the photoluminescence (PL) spectrum, which is, therefore, used to investigate existing and discover new potential emitters. \textit{Ab-initio} calculation of PL can help to predict and explain electronic and vibrational properties of emitters.
+However, simulating PL for nanoscale systems is computationally hard due to the sheer number of parameters required to describe such systems, which limits the accuracy of results and the size of the systems that can be studied.